GLP-1 (Liraglutide) – Product Information

 A 2018 animal study showed that Liraglutide exerts a bone-protective effect in ovariectomized rats with streptozotocin-induced diabetes.
 Liraglutide treatment was found to alleviate reductions in femoral bone mineral density.
 It also alleviated the destruction of bone micro-architecture.
 [R]

-Data from a preclinical study suggest that Liraglutide could be tested for the potential treatment of alcohol dependence in humans.
+Data from a preclinical study suggest that Liraglutide could be tested for the potential treatment of alcohol dependence in human subjects.
 In the study, Liraglutide treatment reduced alcohol consumption by 30 – 40 percent in rats.
 It also prevented the origination of the alcohol deprivation effect.
 [R]

 A previous study also identified GLP-1 as a possible therapeutic target in the treatment of alcohol use disorder (AUD).
 Results from this study, which was conducted on humans, show that GLP-1 had a potential preventive effect on alcohol cravings.
 [R]

 Liraglutide and Osteoarthritis

 A preclinical study has shown that Liraglutide possesses strong potential in treating osteoarthritis, the most common form of arthritis.
 Results show that intra-articular administration of Liraglutide alleviated pain-related behavior in an OA mouse model.